Choco31415/JavaMediawikiBot/README.md

 ## Description

-Notice: A project rewrite is currently underway in the development.
+Notice: A project rewrite is currently underway in the [development branch](https://github.com/Choco31415/JavaMediawikiBot/tree/development).

 JavaMediawikiBot (JMB) is a bot designed to interface with MediaWiki (MW).
 It communicates with MediaWiki through the web API.
 JMB also optionally parses